SSWConsulting/SSW.Rules.Content/rules/change-from-x-to-y/rule.md

 :::
 :::
 ::: bad
-Figure: Bad example - original version of content has not been included in the email
+Figure: Bad example - The original version of content has not been included in the email... it is hard to tell what needs to be changed
 :::

 ::: email-template